EleutherAI/lm-evaluation-harness/README.md

 To learn more about model parallelism and how to use it with the `accelerate` library, see the [accelerate documentation](https://huggingface.co/docs/transformers/v4.15.0/en/parallelism)

+**Warning: We do not natively support multi-node evaluation using the `hf` model type!
+Please reference [our GPT-NeoX library integration](https://github.com/EleutherAI/gpt-neox/blob/main/eval.py) for an example of code in which a custom multi-machine evaluation script is written.**

 **Note: we do not currently support multi-node evaluations natively, and advise using either an externally hosted server to run inference requests against, or creating a custom integration with your distributed framework [as is done for the GPT-NeoX library](https://github.com/EleutherAI/gpt-neox/blob/main/eval_tasks/eval_adapter.py).**

 ### NVIDIA `nemo` models